DavidArno/SuccincT/README.md

 * And finally, as an experimental feature at this stage, forward pipe support.

 ### Current Release ###
-The current release of Succinc\<T\> is 2.1.0, which is available as a [nuget package that supports .NET 4+, Windows 8+ appstore apps, Windows Phone 8.1 apps and .NET Core](https://www.nuget.org/packages/SuccincT/).
+The current release of Succinc\<T\> is 2.2.0, which is available as a [nuget package that supports .NET 4+, Windows 8+ appstore apps](https://www.nuget.org/packages/SuccincT/).

-This release includes:
-* "cons" support for `IEnumerable<T>`.
-This allows items to be added to the head of an enumeration and for enumerations to be split into the head item and the "tail" enumeration.
-* `Cycle()` methods that can endlessly repeat an enumeration without repeatedly enumerating it.
-* A new experimental feature of forward piping parameters into method calls.
-* Support for .NET Core.
+This release also includes SuccincT.Json, which is available as a separate [nuget package that supports .NET 4+ and Windows 8+ appstore apps](https://www.nuget.org/packages/SuccincT.Json/).
+SuccincT.Json is dependent on Succinc\<T\>, so will pull that package in as part of the install.
+Also, please note that this nuget package is also dependent on the Newtonsoft.JSON v4.0.30319 nuget package.

+**WARNING**: Support for .NET Core has been temporarily dropped with this release.
+Previously, the Succinc\<T\> nuget package was incorrectly using the .NET Core version of the dll for framework projects, which could cause runtime failures as it tried to link to v4.1 of `System.Runtime`.
+Experiments with .NET Core suggest it didn't work reliably with that technology either.
+So with v2.2, support for .NET Core has been temporarily dropped while I work out how to properly support it.

 ### Features ###
 #### Discriminated Unions ####